AIRLab-POLIMI/active-vision/README.md

   ros2 launch igus_rebel_description_ros2 visualize.launch.py load_base:=false mount:=none end_effector:=none camera:=none moveit:=false
   ```
   - The command executes a launch file that visualize the Igus ReBeL robot on RViz2, controllable using the *Joint State Publisher* GUI.
+  - The real Igus ReBeL robot can not be controlled using the *Joint State Publisher* GUI, thus the argument `hardware_protocol` should be kept `simulation` (default value).
   - It is possible to change the arguments: `load_base`, `mount`, `end_effector`, `camera`.
   - If camera is inserted, no data will be shown due to the absence of a simulated or real-word environment from which the data comes.
   - The argument `moveit` should be kept `false` to not run MoveIt2 framework for control.